-When frustrations build and you wonder how to help your relationship, don’t miss Heather’s recipe for a happy marriage, plus get free “plan a date” worksheet to have a fun at-home date as soon as tonight!
+When frustrations build and your relationship feels stuck, don’t miss Heather’s recipe for a happy marriage, plus get free “plan a date” worksheet to have a fun at-home date as soon as tonight!

 My husband and I got married with only 4.5 hours of marriage counseling under our belts.